-79-824 to 844

-Cross Reference: 402 Employees and Internal Relations

-406.08 Certificated Employee Evaluation
+Legal Reference: Neb.
+Statute 79-846 to 849 79-824 to 844 Cross Reference: 402 Employees and Internal Relations406.08 Certificated Employee Evaluation

 CERTIFICATED EMPLOYEE EARLY RETIREMENT

 The district may offer a voluntary early retirement program for full-time certificated employees and non-certificated administrative employees.
 Upon written application and approval of the superintendent and board, eligible employees may participate in the program.